What are Shariah Compliant Mutual Funds?

 Offering a halal investment option, a Shariah mutual fund allows investors to grow their wealth while staying true to their religious and ethical values.

-Who Can Invest in Shariah-compliant Mutual Funds?
+Who Can Invest in Shariah-compliant Mutual Funds in the UAE?

 With that clear, let’s see the categories for which these funds are usually suitable —